 Do you want to enrich your knowledge and advance your career- all while making meaningful contributions to communities at home and in the United States?
 Are you interested in pursuing your master's degree at a U.S. university?

 When you become a Fulbrighter, you'll join a dynamic network that fosters mutual understanding between nations, shares knowledge across communities, and improves lives around the world.
 As a Fulbrighter, you'll join thousands of alumni serving as leaders across the globe in every field of study.

 The Fulbright Program encourages applications from all backgrounds, especially those with disabilities, to apply.
 Fulbright grants are merit-based, and Fulbrighters are passionate, driven students who want to make an impact in their home communities upon completing their program in the United States.
 Long-Term English programs are also available for students who need extra assistance with improving their English language skills.

 Join Fulbright's global network to help foster mutual understanding, share knowledge, and improve lives in a changing and complex world.
-Applications are now open!

-- Cultural and professional enrichment activities.
+- Pre-academic training and enrichment seminars.

 Fulbright admission requirements, length of the program, type of award, and application instructions vary by country.
 To learn about the requirements for your country, click on your country name in the drop-down menu below.

 If you have any questions about the program, check out our FAQ page.